 Identifying someone of common name, distinguishing them from other same-name people, is always a challenge.
 Identifying a female of common name, from an era in which women lived domestic lives sheltered from the public eye, can seem impossible.
 It’s not—not if we apply that FAN Principle.

 In 1850, there were at least 17,995 females in the U.S. named Mary Smith.2 One of them appears on a marriage record, three years later, in the rural county of Leake, in the hills of Mississippi.
-She married a widower named James Boyd, another common name under which three marriage licenses were issued that same year in that one rural county.3
+She married a young widower named James Boyd, another common name under which three marriage licenses were issued that same year in that one rural county.
+One of those is the springboard for this lesson.3

-The license, bond, and return for Mary and James (click on image to enlarge) tell us nothing about James’s new wife, aside from the name Mary Smith.
+The license, bond, and return for Mary and James tell us nothing about James’s new wife, aside from the name Mary Smith.
 We are given no age, no parental identities.
 Typically, useful clues lie in the identity of the men who cosigned the marriage bond and officiated at the ceremony.
 In this case, the bondsman was James’s cousin, George McCullough.
 The official was a justice of the peace named A. W. Thomas.

 So, who was this Mary Smith?
 At this point, only one certainty existed: She belonged to James Boyd’s FAN Club.
 She and her family should be findable among his friends, associates, and neighbors.